-The user determines which host computer is to be connected to the peripherals by pressing a button on the TOE front panel of the KM Switch or on the remote control.
+The user determines which host computer is to be connected to the peripherals by pressing a button on the TOE front panel of the KM Switches.
+Switching may also be performed using a guard.
+This is performed using cursor navigation switching which requires the user to drag the mouse while pressing and holding the left CTRL key.
 Switching can only be initiated through express user action.